Best Travel Planning and Informational Websites

 New York Times Travel section.
-Travel sections from the Times, the Washington Post, the Los Angeles Times, the Seattle Times, and many other metropolitan and national newspapers have started to include far more practical travel information, along with the excellent writing you would expect.
+Travel sections from the Times, the Washington Post, and the Los Angeles Times and a few other metropolitan and national newspapers have started to include far more practical travel information, along with the excellent writing you would expect.
 Many articles require registration.

 Rick Steves, www.ricksteves.com .
-Rick Steves has been a contributing editor to Transitions Abroad for more than 20 years, and we still turn to his site for the best tried and true advice on budget travel to Europe.
+Rick Steves was the first columnist for Transitions Abroad, and we still turn to his site for the best tried and true advice on budget travel to Europe.

-Rough Guides, www.roughguides.com, is a rich a travel portal with its IgoUgo forum and travelogues, as well as excellent information on world music to boot.
+Rough Guides, www.roughguides.com, is a rich a travel portal, as well as excellent information on world music to boot.

 Travel With a Challenge, www.travelwithachallenge.com.
 The mature traveler with a sense of adventure will love Transitions Abroad’s senior travel editor Alison Gardner’s website.
 It showcases selected alternative travel programs, as well as richly illustrated articles, links and news.